Arcky97/Pokemon-Kyrac/README.md

 - Fixed when you black out in 1 of the grunt battles with your rival, if you finished the other battle already, it let's you battle the same grunts again.

 - Fixed after blacking out and saving your game, on restart the music is not playing anymore.

+### V1.29.35G - Release Agust 13 2023

+- The Switch Counter stays visible as long as you haven't activated all 3 of them.

+- When talking to one of the Book shelves that has a hidden switch, the player will show an exclamation mark first to indicate something's odd more specifically.

+- Fixed when you black out on the 3rd grunt battle (the one you fight alone).
+The Grunt coming out of the library being visible already.

+- Fixed when you black out, the Follower Pokémon doesn't appear.

+- Fixed a missing space on a dialogue a rivals says after defeating all the grunts in the trainer school.

+- Fixed the tile next to the Trainer School door being passable while it shouldn't.

+- Fixed the wait time for the follower to enter the library door while the follower has been turned off (for this event only).

+- Fixed the scene when entering the Library for the first time with NPC Diana.

+- Fixed Quest 7 being marked as completed upon entering the library for the first time.

+- Fixed and edited on how the follower is toggled upon entering and leaving the hidden room in the library.

 ## Credits: